-\ directory in which MPICH is installed.
-If this option is not tion process will search for this in a few defined places.
+\ the device used by MPICH.
+If not defined, the configuration process will search for this in a few defined places.
 Supported devices are currently ch\p4, ch\shmem, globus and myrinet.
 For versions of MPICH prior to 1.2.0, the devices are searched for in this order, for 1.2.0 you may need to specify MPICH\DEVICE, depending on the installation.